 - Romans 14:19-23. …It is okay to eat meat under our own convictions but not around anyone who may stumble and go against their own convictions.

 - Proverbs 23:1-3.
 Consider carefully what is put before you.

-- We can and must resist the temptation to overeat, especially if the food is bad for us, and instead enjoy the good things (ie: food) God has provided as He meant them to be enjoyed.
+- You can and must resist the temptation to overeat, especially if the food is bad for you, and instead enjoy the good things (ie: food) God has provided as He meant them to be enjoyed.

 - Stop eating the majority of processed, refined and modified food!
 If you lose count of the amount of ingredients or you can’t read them… Then don’t eat it!

-- The majority of the food we eat should be fresh, raw, whole food. (ie: veggies, fruits)
+- The majority of the food you eat should be fresh, raw, whole food. (ie: veggies, fruits)

 - Try to eat local or natural (organic) food as much as possible.
 Today we need to watch out for what is in our food and how it is produced.